10 Things You Need to Know

 ILLNESS / INJURY/ EMERGENCY CARE DURING SCHOOL

-If a child becomes ill during the school day, the parent will be contacted.
+If a child becomes "too sick for school" during the school day, the parent will be contacted.
 If the parent cannot be reached, the emergency contact number will be called about picking up the child.
 If no one can be reached by phone, the child will remain at school until dismissal time.
 It is important that you notify the school of any phone number changes.

 A. If your child has a minor accident, the following action will be taken: